Welcome to SolidLab!

 SolidLab Flanders supports data-driven innovation

-To reinforce the trust of its citizens and help companies compete against internet giants, Flanders is leading the race to set a new standard in data protection.
-A EUR 7 million government investment is providing a major boost for the practical implementations of a technology called Solid.
-Three of Flanders’ leading universities are joining forces in SolidLab Vlaanderen.
+Flanders is leading the race to set a new standard in data protection.
+Flanders’ Minister of Economy, Innovation, Work, Social Economy and Agriculture, Jo Brouns, invested EUR 14 million in SolidLab: a 4-year programme (2022-2026) to provide a major boost for the practical implementation of a technology called Solid.
+Three of Flanders’ leading universities are joining forces in SolidLab Flanders (UGent, KU Leuven and VUB), led by strategic research center imec.

 Solid, a new standard for secure data exchange